 One mother I met on Paltalk did not like what my findings said regarding the end not being imminent or ready to happen at anytime.
 It seemed to almost depress her.
 I was surprised at this reaction because I thought research showing we had more time was encouraging news that everyone would be overjoyed to hear.
 When I inquired to find out why not, she confided in me that she had a terrible family life.
 Her husband and her were not close.
 Her teenage kids were disobedient.
 They were struggling financially.
 Who would not want an escape from that situation?
 In that situation, the prospect of God leading us out and taking care of us can be attractive, despite the obvious new challenges it will present.

 Since then I have seen more people just like this.
 People who I find out are interested in the end times because they don't have much to lose in this world when it comes.
 They say, “I can't wait until the rapture/end comes so we don't have to deal with all this crap anymore.”
-They might have jobs or bosses that they hate, or their business is struggling due to not enough working capital or a slew of other reasons, or, something more common lately, have no job due to the economy.
+They might have jobs or bosses that they hate, or something more common lately, have no job due to the economy.
 Ironically, end time Bible prophecy gives them hope.

 Solution: This wanting the end to come is, not surprisingly, the hardest of all the issues here to resolve.
 Because it is driven by a fundamental dissatisfaction in life, it is unlike the above fears where one insight can correct it.
 If circumstances in your life cause you to want the end times to come, then you obviously have problems you do not know how to solve otherwise.
 Wisdom is needed.
 The Bible describes God's way of life as a light yoke leading to wisdom, peace, joy and many other blessings.
 Proverbs, Psalms, and the Gospels are especially clear on all aspects of this.
 Reading them (and the entire Bible) over again would be good medicine for this sickness and also a good start towards discovering what wisdom you are missing.